Last Updated on July 19, 2023 by Igor Karni

-Since e-Bikes give similar assistance as tandem bikes do – ie. they are not entirely reliant on human power, but give an extra boost – the benefits are similar.
-Alberts concluded that exercises like e-Biking allow the elderly, and particularly those affected by neurological conditions, to improve and manage their symptoms via this active lifestyle that does not exacerbate or fatigue them as easily as other exercises.
+Since e-bikes give similar assistance as tandem bikes do – ie. they are not entirely reliant on human power, but give an extra boost – the benefits are similar.
+Alberts concluded that exercises like riding an electric bicycle allow the elderly, and particularly those affected by neurological conditions, to improve and manage their symptoms via this active lifestyle that does not exacerbate or fatigue them as easily as other exercises.

 Unfortunately, many elderly people have to deal with the fact that they are both limited in terms of physical activities as well as their transportation options.
 Since driving can often be dangerous as people get older (due to declining vision and motor functions), it often becomes off-limits.

-Luckily, e-Biking has proven to be a safe, effective fitness option for those who are otherwise quite limited.
-In fact, there have been countless personal accounts of riders who have suffered from major physical injuries or conditions, some of which include chronic pain, joint replacements, back problems, artificial pacemakers, diabetes, artificial limbs, advanced age, and more, who have found that e-Biking has helped to rehabilitate them because of its easiness of use and ability to ensure less stress on the body.
+Luckily, e-bike riding has proven to be a safe, effective fitness option for those who are otherwise quite limited.
+In fact, there have been countless personal accounts of riders who have suffered from major physical injuries or conditions, some of which include chronic pain, joint replacements, back problems, artificial pacemakers, diabetes, artificial limbs, advanced age, and more, who have found that e-bike riding has helped to rehabilitate them because of its easiness of use and ability to ensure less stress on the body.

-E-Biking has also been proven to be better suited for frequency, as riders of traditional bikes and e-Bikes alike have noted that the accessibility of e-Bikes makes for heightened reliability.
+E-bike riding has also been proven to be better suited for frequency, as riders of traditional bikes and e-bikes alike have noted that the accessibility of e-bikes makes for heightened reliability.
 This, in turn, means that riders are encouraged to have a more consistent fitness regime on e-Bikes.

 4. Improves cognitive function

-Studies have shown that using e-Bikes can help to improve cognitive function (source).
-Cognitive functions are the processes that carry out mental tasks of processing information and is also associated with memory, and maintaining good cognition is extremely important for our health.
+Studies have shown that using e-bikes can help to improve cognitive function (source).
+Cognitive functions are the processes that carry out mental tasks of processing information and are also associated with memory, and maintaining good cognition is extremely important for our health.
 Making sure that your brain is healthy can help to both prevent and manage degenerative diseases such as Alzheimer’s or Parkinson’s.

 It has been proven that aerobic exercises have been linked to improving mental functions, and this is primarily because aerobic exercise promotes healthy blood flow (and thus, increased blood flow to the brain).
 It is this process that then promotes the regeneration of cells to the hippocampus, the part of the brain which is linked to memory.
-Since e-Biking is a primarily aerobic exercise, this means that regular e-Biking can help you to maintain healthy mental cognition.
+Since riding an e-bike is primarily aerobic exercise, this means that regular e-bike riding can help you to maintain healthy mental cognition.